chenz24/vue-blu/docs/pages/en/Popover.md

 <summary>
   #### Placement
   * There are 12 placement options available.
-  * popover can be adapted to the viewport
+  * Popover can be adapted to the viewport
 </summary>

 ```html